 If you only have a short time to visit the Canyon, you might as well stay on the rim of it.
 Thunderbird Lodge is about as close as you can get, given its location not 50 feet from the rim, really handy if you are planning on doing any hiking (since it gives you a place where you can shower afterwards!)
 Its not cheap, it’s not particularly luxurious, but the fact that you can walk outside of your room at midnight and see the moonlit canyon practically on your doorstep, is well worth the price.
 An added bonus? there’s often elk grazing on the hotel grounds at night, so stay alert on your stroll and you’ll be able to catch a view of more than just the canyon.

-SCORE! in Phoenix
+SCORE! in Scottsdale

-ROYAL PALMS RESORT & SPA, Phoenix, Arizona
+ROYAL PALMS RESORT & SPA, Scottsdale, Arizona

 LA CASITA ROSADA, Albuquerque, New Mexico